vortexlab-uclouvain/flups/README.md

 double h = {L[0] / nglob[0], L[1] / nglob[1], L[2] / nglob[2]};
 ```

-Then, you can define a new solver and its boundary condition
+Then, you can define a new solver, its data-layout and its boundary condition
 ```cpp
 // define the solver
 FLUPS_BoundaryType* mybc[3][2];